Solvation

-Solvation describes the interaction of a solvent with dissolved molecules.
+Solvations describes the interaction of a solvent with dissolved molecules.
 Both ionized and uncharged molecules interact strongly with a solvent, and the strength and nature of this interaction influence many properties of the solute, including solubility, reactivity, and color, as well as influencing the properties of the solvent such as its viscosity and density.
 If the attractive forces between the solvent and solute particles are greater than the attractive forces holding the solute particles together, the solvent particles pull the solute particles apart and surround them.
 The surrounded solute particles then move away from the solid solute and out into the solution.
 Ions are surrounded by a concentric shell of solvent.
 Solvation is the process of reorganizing solvent and solute molecules into solvation complexes and involves bond formation, hydrogen bonding, and van der Waals forces.
 Solvation of a solute by water is called hydration.

 Solubility of solid compounds depends on a competition between lattice energy and solvation, including entropy effects related to changes in the solvent structure.

 Distinction from solubility

-By a IUPAC definition, solvation is an interaction of a solute with the solvent, which leads to stabilization of the solute species in the solution.
+By an IUPAC definition, solvation is an interaction of a solute with the solvent, which leads to stabilization of the solute species in the solution.
 In the solvated state, an ion or molecule in a solution is surrounded or complexed by solvent molecules.
 Solvated species can often be described by coordination number, and the complex stability constants.
 The concept of the solvation interaction can also be applied to an insoluble material, for example, solvation of functional groups on a surface of ion-exchange resin.

 Solvation is, in concept, distinct from solubility.
 Solvation or dissolution is a kinetic process and is quantified by its rate.
 Solubility quantifies the dynamic equilibrium state achieved when the rate of dissolution equals the rate of precipitation.
 The consideration of the units makes the distinction clearer.
 The typical unit for dissolution rate is mol/s.
 The units for solubility express a concentration: mass per volume (mg/mL), molarity (mol/L), etc.

 Solvents and intermolecular interactions

+Solvation involves different types of intermolecular interactions: